Farthingale: Farthingales in England and Scotland

-One of the first references to a farthingale in England comes from the accounts of Princess Elizabeth in 1545 that described a farthingale made of crimson Bruges satin.
+One of the first references to a farthingale in England comes from the accounts of Princess Elizabeth in 1545 that describe a farthingale made of crimson Bruges satin.
+The courtier Elizabeth Holland owned two red Bruges satin farthingales in 1547.
 Anne Seymour, Duchess of Somerset asked for her clothes, including a farthingale to be sent to her in the Tower of London in 1551.

 Nicholas Udall mentioned "trick ferdegews and billements of gold" in his comedy Ralph Roister Doister written around 1552.
+In 1560, Edward More published a poem in which he argued that "verdyngalles" did not contribute to unseemly pride as the materials used, fustian, buckram, and red cloth, were inexpensive.
+A chest of costume for drama at King's College, Cambridge, in 1554 contained some items fashioned from disused vestments, including two pieces of blue silk which were "tranposyd to wardyngalis" with a pair of sleeves.

 Spanish farthingales were bought by Mary I of England and became an essential element of Tudor fashion in England.
+Mary's chamberer Jane Russell was given a farthingale made from fustian.
 At a dinner for French diplomats in May 1559, the farthingales of Elizabeth I and her ladies took up so much space that some women of her privy chamber had to sit on the rush-covered floor.

 Farthingales were bought for children, including Ann Cavendish, the nine year old stepdaughter of Bess of Hardwick in 1548.
+Margaret Willoughby had farthingales made of buckram covered with red cloth and "red russell" in September 1550.
+Margaret and Mary Kitson were bought "verdingalles" in December 1573.
+Mary, as Countess Rivers, made bequests of clothing in 1641 including a carnation and black taffeta fathingales and rolls.

 The French educated Mary, Queen of Scots had a black taffeta "verdugalle" in 1550, and another of violet taffeta, and a set of fashion dolls with 15 farthingales.
 Whale bone was bought to shape her farthingales in 1562.
 The contemporary French physician Ambroise Paré noted the use of baleen from the mouths of whales for women's "vertugalles" and "busques".